(530)626-4211

 go off for a short period of time but your vehicle will still fail the

-your vehicle running smoothly?
-If your vehicle doesn't sound or run
+3.)
+If your vehicle doesn't sound good or run

 smoothly, this is another clue that the emissions may be out of whack as